ixistic/Shipment-Tracking-Service/README.md

     * Courier : ( Android Application )
         - <i>Authenticate Required</i>
         ```
-          I can create shipment
+          I can create shipment.
-          I can check all the shipment that I create
+          I can check all the shipments that I create.
-          I can cancel shipment
+          I can cancel shipment.
         ```
         - <i>Authenticate Not Required</i>
         ```
           I can check shipment status using shipment number.
-          I can check the shipment cost by sending item information
+          I can check the shipment's cost by sending item information.
         ```
 * Delivery Person : ( Web Application )
     -   <i>Authenticate Required</i>
     ```
-      I can edit shipment status
+      I can edit shipment's status.
     ```

 ## Use Cases
 ####Use Case Number : 1
-<b>Use Case Name</b> : Reciever and  Courier check shipment status.<br>
+<b>Use Case Name</b> : Reciever and  Courier check shipment's status.<br>
-<b>Main Success Scenario</b> : A reciever and courier check shipment status by using number of shipment after they sign in application with their ID.
-Then the application shows the shipment status.<br>
+<b>Main Success Scenario</b> : A reciever and courier check shipment's status by using number of shipment after they sign in application with their ID.
+Then the application shows the shipment's status.<br>
 <b>Exception</b> : They didn't fill shipment's number in form or shipment's number doesn't exist.
 The application will notify them.

 ####Use Case Number : 2
-<b>Use Case Name</b> : Courier and Delivery person check all shipment.<br>
+<b>Use Case Name</b> : Courier and Delivery person check all shipments.<br>
 <b>Main Success Scenario</b> : A courier and deliver person sign in and they can see all shipment after courier created the shipment.

 ####Use Case Number : 3